Yoctol/bottender/docs/channel-messenger-handling-events.md

 ## Handling Events with Router

-Bottender includes a bunch of helpers to routes within your Messenger or multi-platform application.
-To learn more about how to use them with router, check out [the documentation](channel-messenger-routing.md).
+Bottender offers a bunch of helpers to routes within your Messenger or multi-platform application.
+To learn more, please check out Bottender's doc, [Messenger Routing](channel-messenger-routing.md).